ohmage/android-lib/README.md

 These are the projects which currently use the ohmageAndroidLib

 * [ohmageApp](https://github.com/ohmage/ohmageApp) - The basic wrapper around the library project.
-Fork this project if you want to make .
+Use this project if you wish to build the default version of ohmage which uses this library apk.
+Fork this project if you want to build your own custom apk which uses ohmage as a backend.
 * [MobilizeApp](https://github.com/ohmage/MobilizeApp) - The mobilize version of the app.

 Dependencies